 Speciation is the process by which two populations of a species segregate usually due to a variety of scenarios and result in reproductive isolation, forming a new species.
 There are many scenarios in which a new species can develop such as allopatric (i.e. geographic or temporal isolation) and sympatric speciation (i.e. genetic polymorphism).
 While allopatric speciation is well-documented and undisputed such as finches in the Galapagos, it is difficult to support the concept of sympatric speciation outside of theoretical modeling.
 However, one proposed ecological example of sympatric speciation includes the Crater lake Cichlids in Nicaragua.

 Finches have been a model organism for examining evolution.
 In one study, conducted by Lamichhaney et al. (2018) examined the rapid hybrid speciation in finches in the Galapagos.
-In this particular study they observed a rare event in which two species of finches flew to the island Daphne and mated.
+In this study they observed a rare event in which two species of finches flew to the island Daphne and mated.
 Due to inbreeding and specific bird calls, this hybrid rapidly became reproductively isolated from the rest of the island in a few generations, while normally it takes centuries.

-In one study, conducted by Kautt et al. (2017), they used admixture, principle component plots, and modeling to argue that the different populations of cichlids two crater lakes (Lake Apoyo and Lake Xiloa), which were filled by two separate source lakes (Lake Nicaragua and Lake Managua), developed as a result of sympatric speciation.
-When they examined the populations within the crater lakes they found that there was little mixture between the populations, despite some geneflow and hybridization between A. xiloaensis and A. sagittae in lake Xiloa, resulting in distinct genetic clusters within the lakes.
-This supports the idea that these populations are experiencing sympatric speciation, however, they are in the beginning stages of separation.
+Kautt et al. (2017) used admixture, principle component analysis, and modeling to argue that the different populations of cichlids two crater lakes (Lake Apoyo and Lake Xiloa), which were filled by two separate source lakes (Lake Nicaragua and Lake Managua), developed as a result of sympatric speciation.
+When they examined the populations within the crater lakes they found that there was little mixture between populations, despite some geneflow and hybridization between A. xiloaensis and A. sagittae in lake Xiloa, resulting in distinct genetic clusters within the lakes.
+This supports the idea that these populations are experiencing sympatric speciation, however, they are in the beginning stages of divergence.
 In addition, they found that there were multiple clusters being formed indicating that this is an example of multispecies sympatric speciation.
-Using the SNP data of four individuals from each cluster, they used SNAPP to develop cloudograms, from which they developed phylogenetic trees of the development using complete data of the five clusters in each crater lake and their corresponding source lake.
+Using SNPs from four individuals from each cluster, they inferred phylogenetic trees using complete data of the five clusters in each crater lake and their corresponding source lake.
 In lake Apoyo they found that the five clusters seemed to be rapidly evolving whereas the cluster in lake Xiloa seemed to branch off one at a time.
 In addition, they examined for possible secondary colonization, but they did not find any evidence for admixture before the separation of the five clusters.
 They then examined the two populations in the source lakes and found that both populations were equally distant from the five clusters in each crater lake.
-Using this information, they developed a variety of models before settling on the models in figure 4A, supporting the idea that this is an excellent ecological example of sympatric speciation and that, while very effective, geographic isolation is not necessary for speciation to occur.
+Using this information, they tested a variety of models before settling on the models in figure 4A, supporting the idea that this is an excellent ecological example of sympatric speciation and that, while very effective, geographic isolation is not necessary for speciation to occur.